Afy-gitH/Bangalore-Housing-Prices/README.md

   <p>This project is licensed under the <a href="LICENSE">MIT License</a>.
 Feel free to modify and use the code according to your requirements.</p>

   <h2>Acknowledgments</h2>
   <p>We would like to express our gratitude to the developers and contributors of the open-source libraries used in this project, as well as the creators of the dataset used for training the regression model.
-Their contributions are invaluable to the success of this project.</p>
+Their contributions are invaluable to the success of this project,Dataset used :https://www.kaggle.com/datasets/amitabhajoy/bengaluru-house-price-data.</p>
 </body>
 </html>